 Windows standard controls

 The standard UI controls allow an app to take on the look and feel of Windows.
-Regardless of the choice to use HTML5 with JavaScript, C++, or C#, developers can create an app that carries through the Windows user experience.
+Regardless of the choice to use HTML5 with JavaScript, C++, or C#, developers can create an app that uses the Windows user experience.
 This includes controls that enable the display, entry, and manipulation of data and content.
 Control families include view, text, pattern, overlay, media (audio and video), content, collection, and basic.

 Fundamentals, devices, and security